 Mandate

 The representatives would have a one-year mandate with the possibility of two extensions for another year.
 In this way continuity of the activities and processes of the Youth Council will be ensured.
 Once the members reach their 30th birthday, they can complete their mandate, however not extend it.

+Gender equality

+Consistently with the EU Strategy for gender equality 2020-2025, the EYC shall be as much inclusive and balanced as possible in its composition.

 Application and selection process